dotnet/docs/docs/architecture/porting-existing-aspnet-apps/example-migration-eshop.md

 - `UseMockData`
 - `UseCustomizationData`

 If your app has more complex configuration, especially if it's using custom configuration sections, you'll probably want to create and bind objects to different parts of your app's configuration.
-These types can then be accessed using the [Options pattern](https://docs.microsoft.com/aspnet/core/fundamentals/configuration/options?view=aspnetcore-2.2&preserve-view=true).
+These types can then be accessed using the [options pattern](https://docs.microsoft.com/dotnet/core/extensions/options).
 However, as noted in the referenced doc, this pattern shouldn't be used in `ConfigureServices`.
 Instead the ported app will reference the `UseMockData` configuration value directly.

 First, modify the ported app's `appsettings.json` file and add the two settings in the root: